 It’s actually one of the most efficient systems that can be installed in the home.
 We will take a look at the specifics of mini-split systems, whether one is right for you, and the pros and cons of some popular mini-splits on the market.

-Quick Comparison Chart of the Best Mini-Split Air Conditioners
+Comparison of the Best Mini-Split Air Conditioners

-What Is a Mini-Split Air Conditioner System?
+What is a Mini-Split Air Conditioner System?

 The main difference between a traditional air conditioning system and a mini-split is that traditional systems have ductwork and a mini-split does not.